Skip to content

 <!-- Select dropdown -->

-<select x-model="user.country">
+<select x-model="this.country">

 <option value="">Select Country</option>